willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Stretches to start your morning: 1) Spinal Twist 2) Happy Baby 3) Child's Pose 4) Forward Fold

+## The wake up - Sun.

+* Music to your ears with Sahar Yousef - Productivity Expert
+	* Use different Playlists for different modes of focus
+	* Choose music without lyrics you can understand.
+	* Keep strong, clear associations with your focus music.
+	* Choose specific songs to start and end the day.

 ## Today's Meditation